 In September 2007, the College entered into a seven-year interest rate swap agreement on the notional amount of \$32.6 million, the outstanding amount of the DASNY 2007B Bonds, to effectively fix the rate at 3.55%.
 As a result of the refunding of the DASNY 2007B Bonds, the swap agreement was modified to the notional amount of \$28.0 million, the outstanding amount of the DASNY 2008 Bonds at that time.
-At June 30, 2012, the fair value of the swap agreement, which is based upon the value provided by a third-party financial institution, was a liability of approximately \$0.5 million, and is reported as an obligation under derivative instrument on the accompanying statement of financial position at June 30, 2012.
+At June 30, 2013 and 2012, the fair value of the swap agreement, which is based upon the value provided by a third-party financial institution, was a liability of approximately \$0.2 million and \$0.5 million, and is reported as an obligation under derivative instrument on the accompanying statement of financial position at June 30, 2013 and 2012, respectively.
 The College has evaluated the valuation methodologies used to develop the fair values in order to determine whether such valuations are representative of an exit price.
 The College considered both its credit risk and counterparty credit risk in determining fair value and appropriate adjustments.